 Some patients will have all of these symptoms, and some may have one or two.

 While many cases of TMD are misdiagnosed, an exam by our doctors can generally determine whether your symptoms are a result of a TMJ disorder.
 A physical examination by placing pressure on the muscles and joints to feel for tightness, a complete evaluation of your bite, and x-rays can help our doctors figure out the cause of your pain.
 They may also order an MRI or CT scan to look for signs of joint deterioration that can’t be seen on x-rays.

 Once a diagnosis is reached, there are many treatment options available.
 NSAID pain relievers like ibuprofen can help reduce swelling and using an oral appliance or nightguard can help prevent clenching and grinding.
 Hot and cold packs, “swallowing” your yawns, and a temporary soft food diet can also help while your muscles relax and heal.
-Other methods of treatment can include orthodontics, restorative dentistry like crowns, bridges, implants, and dentures to replace missing teeth, Botox to relax the facial muscles, and rarely, oral surgery.
+Other methods of treatment can include orthodontics, restorative dentistry like crowns, bridges, implants, and dentures to replace missing teeth, Dermal Fillers to relax the facial muscles, and rarely, oral surgery.